airbnb/rudolph/README.md

 * Proven scalability & cost-efficiency
 * Scales up and down automatically
 * High performance; Rudolph is _designed_ to support 60-second sync intervals on Santa sensors, for real-time unblocking

+More information can be found in our [primer on Lockdown](/docs/lockdown.md).

 # Deployment